 Why are human painkillers dangerous for dogs?

 Like humans, dogs naturally produce substances that protect their internal organs.
-One of those substances are called prostaglandins.
-These are complex molecules that help maintain adequate blood flow to the kidneys, prevent clotting, and protect the inner lining of the gastrointestinal tract.
-When these functions are not working properly dogs can develop intestinal problems, loss of appetite, vomiting and diarrhea, bleeding disorders and even kidney or liver failure.
-One of the effects of human painkillers on dogs is to inhibit prostaglandin production, so organs that need prostaglandins for protection can be damaged.
+One of those substances is called prostaglandins.
+These prostaglandins help maintain blood flow to a dog’s kidneys, prevent clotting, and protect the inner lining of the stomach.
+One of the effects of human painkillers on dogs is they can hinder prostaglandin production.
+When this happens dogs can develop intestinal problems, loss of appetite, vomiting and diarrhoea, bleeding disorders and even kidney or liver failure.

-What should I do if my pet has eaten human painkillers?
+What should I do if my dog has eaten human painkillers?

 Don’t delay if you’re worried about your pet — call your vet or, out of hours, your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital with as much information as possible regarding the medication (name, strength, amount ingested).

 It’s likely your vet will induce vomiting — ideally within two hours of ingestion.
 If you are too late for that, there is a risk to your pet’s kidneys, intestines, liver or other organs.
 Your dog may be admitted into hospital and placed on a drip to maintain blood pressure and help the kidneys.
 To protect the intestines, gastric protectant or liver protectant medicines may be prescribed.
 Antidotes are also available for some of those medications so these may be used if considered necessary.